Southern brook lamprey: Life history

 The creature's life cycle consists of two main stages: larval and adult.
 During the larval stage, the southern brook lamprey inhabits a distinct micro habitat involving relatively slow moving water and a sandy substrate.
 The consistency of the substrate is vitally important to the Southern brook lamprey because during the larval stage, the lamprey burrows into the substrate using its oral disk as an anchor.
 The southern brook lamprey secretes mucus from its body to form a tube leading to the entrance of the burrow and to provide support for the burrow.
 The formation of this larval burrow relies on the composition and size of the substrate available.
 The combination of both small and large particles and coarse and fine sand grains allow the lamprey to construct a suitable burrow that allows enough water to flow through the burrow to ensure proper respiration.
 The substrate in which larvae burrow must not contain too many fine silt and clay particles as this would inhibit respiration while too many particles of coarse sand would hinder proper burrow construction.
 The larval stage is complete after approximately three years.
 Following the larval stage, the southern brook lamprey undergoes metamorphosis into the adult form.
 Adults are found in crevices and cracks between large rocks in deeper, faster moving water than the habitat occupied during the larval stage.
 After completing the metamorphosis to adults, southern brook lampreys come together in groups to spawn and, once spawning is complete, the adults die.
 Spawning usually occurs between April and May and takes place in another distinct microhabitat consisting of shallow riffle areas with rocky substrate with a water temperature falling between 17 °C to 21 °C. Fecundity of the southern brook lamprey averages between 800 and 2500 oocytes.
 Human factors have been found to influence the lamprey's habitat.
 Southern brook lampreys have been recorded using shallow areas under bridges as spawning grounds, possibly to help conceal spawning aggregations from visual predators.

 Current management

 The southern brook lamprey is currently listed as a species of "least concern" in the United States by CN Red List.
 It has also not been given any status regarding endangerment by the US Federal List or CITES.
 Currently there are no conservation plans in action specific to the lamprey, nor laws or protected waterways aimed at conservation.
 No evidence of biological factors has been found that would contribute to a decline in the abundance or the range of the creature; in fact, the biggest threat to the lamprey and closely related species is human-induced alteration of suitable microhabitats.
 Habitat preservation and rehabilitation of affected microhabitats are essential.
-Microhabitats used by the southern brook lamprey during all life stages must have a certain water temperature, substrate composition, and water quality to ensure successful habitation and spawingn in these areas.
+Microhabitats used by the southern brook lamprey during all life stages must have a certain water temperature, substrate composition, and water quality to ensure successful habitation and spawning in these areas.